MRD-Adapted Low-Dose Radiation Therapy During Frontline Chemoimmunotherapy for Diffuse Large B-Ce… (NCT07517705) | Clinical Trial Compass

 Inclusion criteria

-✓.
-Biopsy-proven newly diagnosed DLBCL, transformed from indolent lymphoma, Follicular lymphoma grade 3B, post-transplant lymphoproliferative disorder, or any other subtypes of Large B-cell lymphoma under WHO-HAEM5 classification who are eligible to receive or have received one cycle of R-chemoimmunotherapy.
+.
+Biopsy-proven newly diagnosed DLBCL, transformed from indolent lymphoma, Follicular lymphoma grade 3B, post-transplant lymphoproliferative disorder, or any other subtypes of Large B-cell lymphoma under WHO-HAEM5 classification who are eligible and plan to receive 6 cycles of R-chemoimmunotherapy.
+Note: patients may receive up to one cycle of R-chemoimmunotherapy prior to enrollment.

-✓.
-Planned to receive frontline R-chemoimmunotherapy for diseases mentioned in criterion 2
+.
+Planned to receive 6 cycles of frontline R-chemoimmunotherapy for diseases mentioned in criterion 2

 Exclusion criteria